Jaffels/Apllied_Machine_Learning_1/README.md

 explenation of all the columns in the raw data.

-Our Rmd file called Drug Consumption.Rmd and pdf file called Drug-Consumption.pdf is contained in the same folder as this README.md file
+Our Rmd file called Drug Consumption.Rmd and pdf file called Drug-Consumption.pdf is contained in the same directory as this README.md file.

 Required Packages:
 library(MASS)